The attribute of a Leaders

 Leadership is not Management or Directing.

-Leadership is the ability to inspiring or influencing others to strive the leader towards the leaders goal.
+Leadership is the ability to inspire or influence others towards the leader's goal.

 Leaders have followers.